 Although vision loss can’t be reversed, adjustments in your home can help you remain active, independent, and safe.

-5 Ways Low Vision Patients Can Stay Safe at Home
+5 Ways Low Vision Patients Can Make Your Home Safer:

 It’s time to organize your home.
 Remove things you don’t need and anything that can impede your mobility around the house.